IngwiePhoenix/IceTea_old/README.md

 Build also builds the easiest when using build.
 Once you have a working version of build it's very easy to keep working on build.

+### Building form source

+The minimal requirement is Flex and Bison.
+As I have worked on the fork, I have not found a clever way to dynamicaly download the dependency files using Windows' shell.
+On linux, you may have CURL or Wget available.
+For now, my fork will further include the `minibu/` folder.
+Now, you just have to run `./speedbuild.sh` to build yourself a copy.
+But its recommended to use `build.sh`.
+The speedbuild is only good if you wish to understand how this tool is built on the simplest of all ways.
+After having used either of these scripts, you may want to properly build the tool using itself.
+To do so, follow these steps:

+    cp build build_speed
+    find . -name "*.o" -delete
+    ./build_speed

+Doing that, you will get a new build executable, but properly linked, configured and compiled.
+You can delete `build_speed` now.

 # Example Build Scripts